raspberrypilearning/chatbot/en/step_5.md

-## Step 5: Making decisions
+## Making decisions

-You can program your chatbot to decide what to do, based on the user’s responses.
+You can program your chatbot to decide what to do based on the answers it receives.

-Let’s get your chatbot to ask the user a question which has a yes or no answer.
+First, you're going to make your chatbot ask a question that can be answered with "yes" or "no".

 --- task ---

-Your chatbot should ask the question "Are you OK name?", using the `name`{:class="blockdata"} variable and reply "That's great to hear!" `if`{:class="blockcontrol"} the user answers "yes", but say nothing if you answer "no".
+Change your chatbot's code.
+Your chatbot should ask the question "Are you OK name", using the `name`{:class="blockdata"} variable.
+Then it should reply "That's great to hear!" `if`{:class="blockcontrol"} the answer it receives is "yes", but say nothing if the answer is "no".

 ![Testing a chatbot reply](images/chatbot-if-test.png)